Adam Armstrong (settler): Australia

 Armstrong acquired land in Fremantle, lot numbers P99 and P84 around Thompson Street, Harbour Street Laneway and Quarry Street.
-He had befriended Captain Currie, the harbour master who lived on Crawley Bay, and the Armstrong children were to stay there until their father found a better place.
+He had befriended Mark John Currie, the harbour master who lived on Crawley Bay, and the Armstrong children were to stay there until their father found a better place.
 Armstrong had no money for provisions, relying on loans to buy food for his family.
 He was granted Swan Location 85 comprising 320 acres on 18 September 1831.
 He dug the water well that can still be seen at the site, built a cottage on the foreshore using limestone from the cliff, becoming Nedlands' first European settler.

 The surrounding bush and pastureland was cultivated successfully by the Armstrong family, with Adam naming their new home Dalkeith Cottage after the Scottish town where he grew up.
 When he came to sell his land in 1838, he had developed a farm of about 5 acres on the fertile soil of the foreshore of Melville Water.
-The farm vines were expected to produce 1.5 long ton of grapes and, as well as other fruit and vegetables with over 4 long ton of melons, and as a goat run it was unsurpassed.
+The farm vines were expected to produce 1.5 long ton of grapes and, as well as other fruit and vegetables, over 4 long ton of melons, while as a goat run it was unsurpassed.

-While the Dalkeith farm was successful and recognised throughout the colony, it could not grow wheat or support enough cattle to sustain his family.
-In October 1853, Dalkeith Cottage of 350 acres of land with a garden of 5 acre was offered for sale or let, with vines and melons, with buildings and stock yard, to 'be sold a bargain, as the present proprietor is going to the Murray'.
+However, although the Dalkeith farm was successful and recognised throughout the colony, it could not grow wheat nor support enough cattle to sustain his family.
+In October 1853, Dalkeith Cottage of 350 acres of land with a garden of 5 acre was offered for sale or let, with vines and melons, with buildings and stock yard, to "be sold a bargain, as the present proprietor is going to the Murray".